-Please contact Megan Malkassian at 996-3849 or megan@woodlandstarschool.org with questions.
+Please contact Samantha Chapin at aftercare@woodlandstarschool.org with questions.

 Lunch and Snacks

 Please serve your child(ren) a nutritional and adequate breakfast at home.
 A warm breakfast with a drink of fresh juice or hot milk is an ideal way to start the day.
 All students except kindergartners need to bring a mid-morning snack in addition to their lunches.
 All food arriving at school with your child should be well balanced and nutritious.
 Packaged foods with chemical additives or sugar are greatly discouraged.
 Gum, candy, sugary foods and drinks laced with sugar are not allowed.